peersal/Beyond-News/data/read_me.txt

 # Beyond News - YouTube Comments Analysis

 ## Introduction
 This section contains data we used for our analysis.
 Within the code the data is often chached in different steps.
 Therefore we only provide the end result and external data.
+As the comment data is to big we only provide a sample, get the whole data here: https://drive.google.com/file/d/1QoGZmYp6tekrnsjc9-YsuHfOh5XbqubE/view?usp=drive_link
 It follows a short description of the data used:

 ## Data: